- Wednesday 9

 R1000 Free Bet

-Join today and get a R1000 Sign up Bet.
+Join betway South Africa with promo code BETS and get a R1000 Sign up Bet.
 T&Cs apply.
 No persons under the age of 18 years are permitted to gamble.
 Winners know when to stop.
 National Responsible Gambling Programme: 0800 006 008.
 Warning: Gambling involves risk.
 By gambling on this website, you run the risk that you may lose.

 Up to R3,000 + 300 spins